ylyu1/Loan-Default-Risk/README.md

 ### Major Components of the Project
 - **Scalable Data Processing**: Developed a data processing pipeline using PySpark within Azure Databricks to handle large datasets efficiently.
-- **Data Preprocessing and EDA**: Preprocessed data and performed exploratory data analysis to uncover insights and patterns.
+- **Data Preprocessing and EDA**: Cleaned data and performed exploratory data analysis to uncover insights and patterns.
 - **Feature Engineering**: Conducted advanced feature engineering to enhance the predictive power of the models.

 ### Other explorations: